CrossFit is replete with a number of acronyms. Knowing what these are is essential to getting the most out of your workouts.

 How EMOM Works

 The concept of EMOM is simple and straightforward.
-At a particular time, you complete a specific exercise for a pre-ordained number of reps.
+It means at a particular time, you complete a specific exercise for a pre-ordained number of reps.
 After doing so, you then take the remainder of that minute as your rest period.

 Benefits of an EMOM Workout